GerHobbelt/RE-flex/doc/index.md

       std::cout << "Valid date!" << std::endl;
 ~~~

-The JIT-optimized PCRE2 matcher is better suited when many matches are
+Swapping regex libraries like this is trivial.
+The JIT-optimized PCRE2 matcher
+is better suited when many matches are performed on multiple inputs, not just
-performed on multiple inputs, not just one match as shown above.
+one match as shown above.
+PCRE2 also fully supports "partial matching" which

-Swapping regex libraries is simple.
-Sometimes we may need a regex converter
-when a regex feature is used that the regex library does not support.
+RE/flex internally uses so that large input such as from large files is
+searched incrementally with a sliding window.

-To search a string for all words matching the pattern `\w+`:
+For example, to search a string for all words matching the pattern `\w+`:

 ~~~{.cpp}
     #include <reflex/pcre2matcher.h> // reflex::PCRE2Matcher, reflex::Input